skybrud/Skybrud.Separator/README.md

 # Skybrud.Separator

-Skybrud.Separator is a small package for Umbraco 8 that adds a property editor serving as a separator to give a better view of your Umbraco content types.
+Skybrud.Separator is a small package for Umbraco 8 that adds a property editor serving as a separator to give a better overview of properties within your Umbraco content types.

 ## Installation